vilya/minipbrt/FILEFORMAT.md

 * Brackets are allowed around arg lists, e.g. for Transform the 16 floats can be enclosed in '[' and ']' characters.

+* PBRT itself doesn't seem to allow forward references to named items, but some of the scenes in the pbrt-v3-scenes collection do this.

 Curve shapes
 ------------